sethhoward1988/tab-search/README.md

 tab-search
 ==========

-Ability to do a spotlight type search for any tab across Chrome
+Ability to do a spotlight type search for any tab across Chrome -- Except incognito windows mind you!